Bartosz95/CinemaSoapWebServiceConsuming/soap-sql/README.md

 * if you want to save your changes, next time run app without flag

 ## Tutorial
-Post method by XML are avaiable under http://localhost:8080/ws.
+Post methods by XML are available under http://localhost:8080/ws.
 You can see some examples be;pw

 ### Get all movies
 Send POST request to http://localhost:8080/ws